 The Financial Aid Office establishes a Cost of Attendance (COA) Budget that discloses the annual costs for a student to attend LaGrange College.
 The COA budget includes tuition, fees, room, board, books, supplies, and living expenses.
 Other components of the COA, which are applied on an individual basis, include childcare expenses, loan fees, and computer costs.
 These items may require documentation from the student.
-The COA Budget for independent Evening College students for the 2014-2015 academic year is \$ 36134.
+The COA Budget for independent Evening College students for the 2015-2016 academic year is \$ 36,134.
+This COA Budget includes cost items such as room, board and living expenses which are not ordinarily considered additional costs for an Evening College student in the Adult Education program.